 Tameka Davis is a Partner in the British Virgin Islands Litigation & Restructuring practice.
 Tameka was called to the Bar of England and Wales in 2003 and joined Conyers in 2009.
-After a brief stint at the International Bar Association, she joined private practice in Jamaica before moving offshore to Anguilla in 2005.
-She has over 11 years experience in offshore commercial litigation.
+She started her professional career at the International Bar Association, then joined private practice in Jamaica before moving offshore to Anguilla in 2005.
+Tameka has over 19 years of experience in offshore commercial litigation.

-Tameka’s practice includes international insolvency, bringing and defending unfair prejudice, breach of contract, conspiracy and asset tracing claims, obtaining and resisting interim relief including disclosure and urgent injunctive relief, and commencing and resisting forum convenien applications.
-She is particularly skilled at civil procedure and the enforcement of foreign judgments and arbitral awards in the BVI.
-Tameka appears in the Commercial Division of the High Court of the Virgin Islands and the Court of Appeal.
+Tameka’s practice includes international insolvency and restructuring and the bringing and defending of unfair prejudice, breach of contract, conspiracy and fraud, and asset tracing claims.
+She has a significant depth of experience in obtaining and resisting interim orders, including injunctions, receivership orders, and orders appointing provisional liquidators.
+She is exceptionally skilled at civil procedure and the reciprocal enforcement of foreign judgments and arbitral awards.

 Jurisdiction